We only need three things from you to start the expedited Texas apostille birth verification letter service process.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on original Texas birth verification letters that are physically presented to them not copies.

-When we say an “original birth verification letter” this means you have a certified Texas birth verification letter that was issued from Texas Vital Statistics (also called Texas Vital Records) in Austin, TX.
+When we say an “original birth verification letter” this means you have a certified Texas birth verification letter that was issued from Texas Vital Statistics (also called Texas Vital Records).

 With that said we’ve successfully apostilled and authenticated many Texas birth verification letters from the 1980’s and 1990’s that the TXSOS found so we’ll happily attempt to file your Texas birth verification letter that was issued during these years.